-The same astrological archetypes are present in all of our cultural myths and Bible parables in order to help those that understand the meaning behind these stories live in accordance with the moral implications and truths behind them.
-One such parable is reaping what one sows, which is the karmic attribution characteristic of the planet Saturn.
+The same astrological archetypes are present in all of our cultural myths and Bible parables to help those that understand the meaning behind these stories live by the moral implications and truths behind them.
+One such parable is reaping what one sow, which is the karmic attribution characteristic of the planet Saturn.

 Brief History of Astrology

 The history of astrology as we know it dates back to Babylonian times, but astrology itself is a lot older than that.
 The curiosity of how the cosmos influenced us on earth stretches back to about 30,000 years ago when our ancestors started to first observe the movements of the sun and the stars.

 Of course, it was not called astrology at that time.
 In fact, astrology is only one branch of what was called astromancy, a practice of divination based on the movements of stars and planets.

 Later, astrology developed into a more human-centered understanding of this relationship that took into account how the planetary transits influenced the energy patterns on earth through the observation of seasons, weather patterns, and other phenomena occurring.

 Many practitioners of astrology view astrology as the soul of astronomy – a relationship that is similar to how physics and metaphysics function symbiotically with one another to explain how matter and spirit coexist.
 In essence, both are the two sides of the same coin.